RiverGlades Family Offices LLC Trims Stock Position in Raytheon Technologies Co. (NYSE:RTX)

 Raytheon Technologies declared that its Board of Directors has initiated a stock buyback program on Monday, December 7th that allows the company to buyback $5.00 billion in shares.
 This buyback authorization allows the company to reacquire up to 4.4% of its shares through open market purchases.
 Shares buyback programs are usually an indication that the company’s board of directors believes its stock is undervalued.

-In related news, CEO Gregory Hayes acquired 55,000 shares of the stock in a transaction dated Wednesday, October 28th.
-The stock was acquired at an average cost of $54.82 per share, for a total transaction of $3,015,100.00.
-Following the completion of the purchase, the chief executive officer now owns 235,365 shares of the company’s stock, valued at approximately $12,902,709.30.
-The purchase was disclosed in a document filed with the SEC, which is available through this link.
+In other Raytheon Technologies news, CEO Gregory Hayes bought 55,000 shares of Raytheon Technologies stock in a transaction that occurred on Wednesday, October 28th.
+The stock was purchased at an average price of $54.82 per share, with a total value of $3,015,100.00.
+Following the completion of the acquisition, the chief executive officer now directly owns 235,365 shares in the company, valued at approximately $12,902,709.30.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Also, EVP Frank R. Jimenez bought 1,000 shares of Raytheon Technologies stock in a transaction that occurred on Thursday, October 29th.
 The shares were acquired at an average cost of $52.57 per share, with a total value of $52,570.00.
 Following the acquisition, the executive vice president now owns 61,113 shares of the company’s stock, valued at $3,212,710.41.
 The disclosure for this purchase can be found here.
 Insiders have bought 84,591 shares of company stock valued at $4,567,268 over the last quarter.
 Insiders own 0.18% of the company’s stock.

 About Raytheon Technologies